 The device must have a carry bag

 The device must have wireless connectivity

-The devices must be running either Windows 7, Windows 8 Pro (NOT Windows 8 RT) Windows 10 or Apple OSX (10.8 or newer).
+The devices must be running either Windows 10, Windows 11 or MacOS 11 or newer.

 Where can students get repairs done if needed?